 LGBT SAFE CAMPUS

-Please contact the Title IX Deputy Coordinators to file a Title IX Compaint as follows: Staff and Faculty may contact Title IX Deputy Coordinator, Mr. Clint Dougherty, Chief of Human Resources at (760) 355-6207 (Bldg.
+Please contact the Title IX Deputy Coordinator to file a Title IX Complaint as follows: Staff and Faculty may contact Mr. Clint Dougherty, Chief of Human Resources at (760) 355-6207 (Bldg.
 2400).
-Students may contact Title IX Deputy Coordinator, Victor Torres, Dean of Student Affairs and Enrollment Services at (760) 355-6457 (Bldg.
+Students may contact Mr. James Dalske, Interim Dean of Student Affairs and Enrollment Services at (760) 355-6457 (Bldg.
 1000).

 If a student is seeking more personal confidential support, there are designated confidential resources at Imperial Valley College.
 Offices designated as "confidential" will not report any information to the Title IX Coordinator.
-These conversations are kept stricktly confidential and, except in rare, extreme circumstances (including imminent risk of harm to self or others) nothing will be shared without your permission.
+These conversations are kept strictly confidential and, except in rare, extreme circumstances (including the imminent risk of harm to self or others), nothing will be shared without your permission.

 List of confidential resources located on your campus:

 Location: Room 1536

 For District Policies and procedures pertaining to discrimination, harassment, sexual assault, student rights, responsibilities, and code of conduct, as well as student discipline, click on the links below: